 The new NIST password standards recommend, among other things:

-All three of these recommendations are things we have been advising for some time now and the NIST password screening recommendation is made simpler with Enzoic for Active Directory or our RESTful API service.
+All three of these password recommendations are things we have been advising for some time now and the NIST password screening recommendation is made simpler with Enzoic for Active Directory or our RESTful API service.

 Read more: